Samu-Amy/Samu-Amy/README.md

 ## Hi there!

-I'm Samuele, an italian software engineer
+I'm *Samuele*, an italian software engineer

 Here some info:
 - I’m working on a Desktop App + RP2040/ESP32 devices for productivity